 What is the history of IFTA?

 Fuel taxes are different in each state or province.
 So, the commercial vehicles had to get permits for every state or province they travel.
 According to the vehicle trips, the total number of permits and fuel filling in every quarter an amount is calculated.
-These permits specify tax rate for the fuel, record their payout, calculate and adjust according to each quarter.
+These permits specify a tax rates for the fuel, record their payout, and calculate and adjust according to each quarter.

 In 1983 the three states Arizona, Iowa, and Washington created IFTA with the inspiration of IRP (International Registration Plan).
 It was created with the idea to simplify reporting and tax calculation of fuel usage.
 This was an expanded application of RFTA (Regional Fuel Tax Agreement)

 Then in 1984, a working group was authorized by Federal legislation for understanding the motor fuel usage tax collected by each state.
 From 1987 to 1990, the agreement became part of 16 states.

 Arizona includes IFTA as a non-profit to work as an administrative body in 1991.
 The same year, President George H. W. Bush signed the ISTEA (Intermodal Surface Transportation Efficiency Act signed for providing funds to implement IFTA and IRP.